prajvals/Microservices-Explored/README.md

 2. Start With running the Service Registry Service First, as this Service acts as the Eureka Server

-3. After this Start the Config Server, this service Fetches Configurations from Github, and is used by other service to connect to the Eureka Server
+3. After this Start the Config Server, this service Fetches Configurations from Github, and is used by other service to connect to the Eureka Server.

+4. Start the Gateway Service, User Service, Department Service